Introduction: Pier 9 Guide: Roland VersaCAMM Vinyl Printer

 - Do your first print with Shop Staff.

-- Any print longer than 4 feet should be approved by Shop Staff in advance.
+- Note: Any print longer than 4 feet should be approved by Shop Staff in advance.

-- Place the roll back into the storage racks and tape the ends, so that the roll stays together.
+- Place the roll back into the storage racks and tape the material to it's self, so that the roll stays together.

 - Take the wooden material label from the front of the machine and place it on top of the roll.